 Although previously announced, there a few other R&D changes to note.
 These are:

-• At the same time, the value of options that can be granted via Company Share Options Plans will increase to £60,000.
-Share class restrictions will also be removed.
+• At the same time, the value of options that can be granted via Company Share Options Plans increased to £60,000.
+Share class restrictions have also been removed.

-• The Annual Investment Allowance rate will remain at £1 million
+• The Annual Investment Allowance rate has remained at £1 million

 Summary

-The changes to government R&D expenditure are a mixed bag for businesses.
-On the plus side, more funding will be poured into Innovate UK schemes and the nine ‘Catapult’ centres.
-On the downside, the amount of funding available via combined R&D tax credits and R&D expenditure credits will fall.
+The changes to government R&D expenditure were a mixed bag for businesses.
+On the plus side, more funding is being poured into Innovate UK schemes and the nine ‘Catapult’ centres.
+On the downside, the amount of funding available via combined R&D tax credits and R&D expenditure credits has fallen.

 If you feel that you may have a project that qualifies for R&D tax credits, or would like some more detail about how the changes impact your business please get in touch with your THP account manager.